shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ### Doctrine & symfony console

 Once doctrine is configured and the changes are deployed, you may want to create the DB schema, run migrations or load fixtures.
-You don't need to ssh in to your App, instead you can fire single commands like so:
+You can login via [ssh](ssh) in to your App, or instead just fire single commands like so:

 ```
 {{ssh-user}}@deploy.{{region}}.frbit.com 'php bin/console doctrine:schema:create'